rafaelkyrdan/in-scalaz/README.md

 A `monoid` is when you have an associative binary function and a value which acts as an identity with respect to that function.

+The `first functor law` states that if we map the identity function over a functor, the functor that we get back should be the same as the original functor.

+The `second law` says that composing two functions and then mapping the resulting function over a functor should be the same as first mapping one function over the functor and then mapping the other one.